tommydino93/Python_Utils/pandas_Dataframes/pandas_operations.md

 df = df.reset_index(drop=True)
 ```

-4) Iterate over rows and select one item of column "a"
+4) Iterate over rows (indexes) and select one item of column "a"
 ```
 for idx, row in df.iterrows():  # loop over rows
     item = row['a']